AmoebeLabs/material3-themes-manual/docs/start/installation.md

 ---
 The installation can be done in two ways:

-- automatic install using HACS
+- Install using HACS
-- manual install
+- Manual install

 ## Installation via HACS
-TODO
+Go to the HACS panel in your Home Assistant installation, choose frontend / themes, and search for the Material 3 themes, and install the one you want.

 ## Manual Installation
-Get the theme yaml file from the `themes` folder in Github and put int into your Home Assistant `themes` folder.
+Get the Material 3 theme yaml file from the `themes` folder in Github and put it into your Home Assistant `themes` folder.

 If you have the following in your `configuration.yaml`:
 ```yaml